LuisVArce/Regression_Project/README.md

 Follow instructions above and run the final zillow_workspace report.
 Modeling
 Perform Linear Regression, Polynomial Regression and Tweedie Regression (GLM).
-Determine best model for prediction of assessed tax value.
+Determine best model for prediction of home value.
 Key Findings
+.
-Overall tax prediction is achieved by Polynomial Regression(Root Mean Squared Error of USD 183,353.21 vs Baseline USD 193,231.11) - a USD 10,000 difference. finished_sq_feet is the key driver for home_value followed by bath_room count, and lastly bedroom_count.
+finished_sq_feet is the key driver for home_value followed by bath_room count, and lastly bedroom_count?
 In varying the features, Linear progression model seem to perform better than Polynomial regression.
 Future Study on Unseen Data
 With more time, create new unseen features that will predict home_value